MaximusikamusDEV/LabsByProga/README.md

 # LabsByProga
-It's a repository with all my labs on c++ from BSU
+It's a repository with all my labs on c++ from BSU after first semester